Evgenk2020/puzzle15v2/README.md

 <hr>

-If using either than Fedora/CentOS Stream change the first string `set(assemble_tgz OFF)` in CMakeLists.txt to `set(assemble_tgz ON)` before building the Project.
+If using either than Fedora/CentOS Stream change the string `set(assemble_tgz OFF)` in CMakeLists.txt to `set(assemble_tgz ON)` before building the Project.
 Move `.tar.gz` file to any folder and unpack it.

 Then run `fifteen` from unpacked folder.